fmichea/sm64-livesplit-autosplitter/README.md

 - If painting entry is desired, get in position.
 Otherwise usamune ROM stage select can be used.
 - Under "MENU > DATA > For 0 Star", flip between OFF and DWEND.
 DWEND should be selected at the start of stage RTA.
 This resets all stars in stage.
 - Enter painting or select stage in menu, this will start the timer.

+**Footnotes:**

+* Among the issues I ran into in various recommended autosplitters:
+  - Too much configuration.
+Needs to be configured for each split file (category) differently.
+  - Does not support castle movement splits.
+  - Only support one game version.
+  - Issues with split undo not being possible, eg. on final star last split.
+  - Generally liked some features of each one, but couldn't quite use any 100%.